ASZM101/playwright-scrapers/planning.md

 - ✅ Add table of contents
 - ✅ Take screenshot of outputs of all scrapers together (main screenshot)

+## Job Seeker
+- Update readme with info about job seeker
+    - Overall description
+    - Technical requirements
+    - How to run
+- MVP plan
+    - Apply parameters provided by user
+    - Collect info from each job listing
+    - Add info to CSV
+- Create YAML template file (separate from personal file)
+    - Login credentials (required)
+    - URL parameters (default is just example)
+- Create experienceable build
+    - Record video of job seeker in action
+    - Take screenshot of job seeker alone

 ## College Searcher
-- MVP plan
+- Future plan (two modes)
     - **Find**: Find information on specific colleges based on full name provided by user (more similar to using platform to search for college on platform, but easier to mass-collect info using terminal, **_later_**)
         - Input full name of college into search bar
         - Collect info from each college
         - Add info to CSV
         - Have failsafe in case college name mistyped or not available on platform
-    - Mode specified as flag (WIP)
+    - Mode specified as flag, similar to last24h for job seeker
-        - Option 1: True/false flag where one mode is true and other is false
-        - Option 2: 2 flags, one for each mode
     - ✅ **Explore**: Find information on colleges that meet criteria provided by user (more similar to scholarships, **_start here_**)
         - ✅ Apply parameters provided by user
         - ✅ Collect info from each college
         - ✅ Add info to CSV
-- Create new YAML template file
+- Create YAML template file (separate from personal file)
     - Full names of colleges (only find, required)
-    - Specific details to collect about each college
-    - Specific details to collect about each college (both modes, optional)
     - ✅ Login credentials (both modes, required)
     - ✅ URL parameters (only explore, required)
+- ✅ MVP plan (one mode)
+    - ✅ Apply parameters provided by user
+    - ✅ Collect info from each college
+    - ✅ Add info to CSV
 - ✅ Update readme with info about college searcher (need to update once both modes finished)
     - ✅ Overall description
     - ✅ Technical requirements
     - ✅ How to run
-- ✅ Create "experienceable build"
+- ✅ Create experienceable build
     - ✅ Record video of college searcher in action
     - ✅ Take screenshot of college searcher alone